GO Transit rail services: Holiday service

 On holidays that fall on weekdays, service changes will occur.
 The following table shows the service type by holiday.

 Service expansion

-According to Metrolinx, GO Transit rail service expansion is currently being undertaken and is expected to be complete by 2025.
-By 2025, GO train service will run from 5 a.m. to 2 a.m. on each line.
+According to Metrolinx, GO Transit rail service expansion is currently being undertaken.
+When complete, GO train service will run from 5 a.m. to 2 a.m. on each line.
 The following table shows the expected service frequency per line when expansion is complete.

 Start times and service frequency on weekends may vary.

 Rolling stock

 Locomotives

 The following table shows the GO Transit locomotive fleet by vehicle type.

 F59PH

 The EMD F59PH is the oldest of the three currently active series of locomotives used by GO Transit.
 They are 3000-horsepower diesel-electric locomotives capable of travelling up to 134 kilometers an hour, and can accelerate a ten-car train from 0 to 100 km/h in about 75 seconds.
 The F59PH was also the first series of locomotives used by GO Transit that feature dynamic braking, the effectiveness of which was greatly increased to as low as 8 km/h.

 The introduction of the first sixteen F59PH series locomotives in 1988 allowed for the retirement of the previously used EMD GP40TC locomotives.
 Eleven additional locomotives, delivered between 1989 and 1990, replaced the EMD F40PH and some of the EMD GP40-2L(W) locomotives.
 The remaining GP40-2L(W)s were replaced by fourteen more F59PHs in 1990.
 Finally, in 1994, six additional F59PHs replaced the EMD GP40U series.
 By 1994, GO Transit's locomotive fleet consisted of only the F59PH, which allowed easier maintenance.

 Despite the fact that the F59PH was designed to last 30 years, the locomotives were less reliable than hoped.
 In 2009, when the MPI MP40PH-3C series locomotives became available, GO Transit began retiring the F59PH series.
 In the end, only eight F59PH units remained on the GO Transit roster.
-These units have been rebuilt for continued service in 2011, but will be replaced by the MPI MP54AC in future years.
+These units have been rebuilt for continued service in 2011.